I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 A slip and trip-related injury could be caused if an employer neglects their duty of care and fails to provide appropriate training.
 Throughout the training process, employees should be aware of the correct techniques when handling spillages and slipping hazards.

-According to the Health and Safety Executive (HSE), there are three common factors that cause a slip and trip accident in the workplace.
+According to the Health and Safety Executive (HSE), three common factors cause a slip and trip accident in the workplace.
 This includes walkways, housekeeping, and design and maintenance.
 To prevent incidents of this nature from occurring, salons could perform routine inspections, regular housekeeping and risk assessments.
-But if this process is neglected or improperly completed, it could cause either an employee or a customer to slip, fall, and become injured.
+However, if this process is neglected or improperly completed, it could cause either an employee or a customer to slip, fall, and become injured.

 Hair Salon Health And Safety Regulations

 Hairdressers and salon operators are required to uphold the obligations that are outlined within the Hairdressers (Registration) Act 1964.
-Within the legislation, it describes the essential steps every salon owner and hairdresser must follow to ensure the safest working environment and customer experience.
+The legislation describes the essential steps every salon owner and hairdresser must follow to ensure the safest working environment and customer experience.
 According to the Act, hairdressers should:

 • Regularly test electrical devices.